citrix/workspace-linux-oem-guide/docs/customize.md

 --configselfservice ReconnectOnLogon=True/False
 ```

-The setting ReconnectOnLogon corresponds to the “Reconnect apps and desktop: When I start Receiver” preference, and determines whether the self-service UI tries to reconnect to all sessions, for a given store, immediately after logon to that store.
+The setting ReconnectOnLogon corresponds to the “Reconnect apps and desktop: When I start Workspace app” preference, and determines whether the self-service UI tries to reconnect to all sessions, for a given store, immediately after logon to that store.

 ```
 --configselfservice ReconnectOnLaunchOrRefresh=True/False